Start a career in a rewarding, high-demand sector of health

 Compassion, diversity, and quality—our mission shapes your education

-In addition, the Physician Assistant Program strives to:
+In addition, the Physician Assistant Program strives to meet the following goals:

 Advocates for military veterans